LRR1993/LectureNotes/ProjectSetup.md

     it('sums two intergers',()=>{
         const result = sum(2,2)
         expect(result).to.equal(4):
-    }) // test only fail when we add errow to compare it })
+    }) // test only fail when we add error to compare it })
 ```